 Garden tips: Once established, four-petal St. Johns wort is easy to maintain in a landscape setting.
 It does best in moist soil and full sun, but can handle drier soils in partial shade.
 It does not do as well in drought conditions.

-Four-petal St. John's wort plants are often available from nurseries that specialize in Florida native plants.
-Visit www.plantrealflorida.org to find a nursery in your area.
+Four-petal St. John's wort is occasionally available from nurseries that specialize in Florida native plants.
+Visit www.PlantRealFlorida.org to find a nursery in your area.